andrewjw/site/_drafts/leaddev-london-2022-day-2.md

 with the [`generate_series` function](https://www.postgresql.org/docs/current/functions-srf.html) which
 is much more efficent.

-I'll write a review of the Quest 2 after it arrives, thanks Skiller Whale!
+I'll write a review of the Quest 2 when I've played with it a bit, thanks [Skiller Whale](http://skillerwhale.com)!

 I've included the SQL I submitted below, just in case anyone is interested.